Renting vs Buying a Modem and Router

 - Am I unsatisfied with the performance of the models my ISP rents?

-- Is it worth spending a few hours of my time to save ~$120/year?
+- Is it worth spending a few hours of my time to save about $120/year?

 - Does my ISP allow customers to use their own modems?

-If the answer is “yes” across the board, then buy a modem.
+If the answer is “yes” across the board, then buy your own modem and router.
 Even the expensive models required by certain ISPs can be found refurbished on Amazon for significantly lower than list price.
 Either way, you save money.

 Even if you aren’t terribly technical, it’s sometimes possible to get help from your ISP technician, at least with the installation.
 Just make sure you have the modem and router purchased and ready when you call to get your service hooked up; since they’re coming to your home anyway the technician should be able to double-check that everything is compatible, and will likely set it up for you at no extra cost.
 Just be polite!

 Another important bullet to note in the list above is your service area; if you plan to move, there’s no guarantee that the modem you purchase will be compatible with the requirements of your new ISP.
-Some providers, AT&T for example, don’t actually allow you to use your own modem with their service.
+Some providers don’t actually allow you to use your own modem with their service.

 Before you can hook up a new modem you have to decide which to buy.
 It’s an investment and should ideally last more than a year or two to pay for itself, so you should have a basic idea of how modems work and what the standards to look for are.
 Important factors here: